ConsumerDataStandardsAustralia/standards/swagger-gen/cds_banking.md

 For this reason, while productCategory is a common field between accounts and products, there is no specific ID that can be used to link an account to a product within the regime.

-Similarly, many of the fields and objects in the product payload will appear in the account detail payload but the structures and semantics are not identical as one refers to a product that can potentially be originated and one refers to an account that actual has been instantiated and created along with the associated decisions inherent in that process.
+Similarly, many of the fields and objects in the product payload will appear in the account detail payload but the structures and semantics are not identical as one refers to a product that can potentially be originated and one refers to an account that actually has been instantiated and created along with the associated decisions inherent in that process.

 #### Dates
 It is expected that data consumers needing this data will call relatively frequently to ensure the data they have is representative of the current offering from a bank.
 To minimise the volume and frequency of these calls the ability to set a lastUpdated field with the date and time of the last update to this product is included.
 A call for a list of products can then be filtered to only return products that have been updated since the last time that data was obtained using the updated-since query parameter.